MD-CWI/afivo-streamer/README.md

 # Afivo-streamer

-This is a collection of streamer models based on [Afivo](https://gitlab.com/MD-CWI-NL/afivo).
-A 2D, a 3D and a cylindrical model are included.
+Afivo-streamer is a code for fluid simulations of streamer discharges.
+It is based on the [afivo](https://github.com/MD-CWI/afivo) framework, which provides adaptive mesh refinement (AMR) and a multigrid solver for Poisson's equation.

+A brief summary of features:

+* 1D, 2D, 3D and a cylindrical fluid model
+* Electrodes
+* Chemistry
+* Gas dynamics
+* OpenMP parallelization

 ## Documentation